Table of Contents

 Offloading your used items can do you good on a couple of fronts.
-You can declutter your home, help fight waste (since you’re not just throwing things out), and you can make money by selling your still-useful stuff.
+You can declutter your home, help fight waste (since you’re not just throwing things out), and make some extra money all by selling your still-useful stuff.

 Here’s a guide on where to sell stuff, with dozens of places that can help you turn your unwanted items into cash.